 some information is available here.
 (The site requires Javascript to navigate).

-If you're not using the Midi Support system, this is a replacement for the Acorn MIDI module and provides a synth output for !Maestro etc.
+If you're not using the Midi Support system, this is a replacement for the Acorn MIDI module and provides a synth output for !Maestro etc. It's been updated to match the synth driver module used in Midi Support.

-A command line program.
+A command line Disc Image reader.

-The program understands all Acorn/RiscOS DFS and ADFS formats, that I am aware of, and can read
+The program understands all Acorn/RiscOS DFS and ADFS formats, that I am aware of, and can read disc image files and directly connected hard drives and SD cards etc. It can also copy files to the host.

 Acorn Reader 0.6 for Risc OS